Last major update July 2010; minor addition January 2016

-The collection of papers donated by Hardwood Kolsky to the Computer History Museum has been an invaluable resource in understanding the history of the Stretch project.
+The collection of papers donated by Harwood Kolsky to the Computer History Museum has been an invaluable resource in understanding the history of the Stretch project.
 The Bashe, Johnson, Palmer, and Pugh book has also been an excellent resource for the history of the Stretch project as well as for other IBM computers.

 Story from Bashe, et al., p.
 442

 For step-by-step simulation of unit activity, [Kolsky and Cocke] decided, a step should represent 0.1 microsecond.
 Given about twenty units to track, clerical simulation was ruled out by the implied volume of tallying, and so their simulation method was programmed for an IBM 704 in November 1957.
 During the execution of their simulator program on a Stretch kernel, one user option was to print raw results as a table in which the typical column corresponded to a given unit and each row to a step.
 Each printed line displayed the state of all the units at the beginning of the step, and simulation of a short Stretch kernel could easily yield a listing 50 feet in length.
 Very soon, the standard procedure became to print summary statistics instead of raw results.

 Story from Dag Spicer's interview of Stuart Tucker: